heyjunebug/personal-website/content/colophon/index.md

 My design sensibility is somewhere between brutalism and minimalism—I’ve decided the closest descriptor is probably “essentialism.”
 I touch just enough to hint at an identity, but generally, my designs look like they belong to the client, not to me.
 (Except this site, where I am both client and designer... and like most designers know, that gets complicated quickly!)

 This site implements [Modern Font Stacks](https://modernfontstacks.com/) for the site for speed and accessibility.
-* the Humanist stack for headings
+* the Classical Humanist stack for headings
 * the Transitional stack for paragraphs
 * the Geometric Humanist stack for buttons and labels
 * the Monospace stack for metadata and code